 Once a sleep study is ordered, within 2 business days SMS will ship a testing kit directly to your facility along with instructions on completing the study.
 We offer 24/7 support to assist your staff in executing the study.
 Once the study is completed, place it in the return envelope and drop in the mail.

 Once SMS receives the kit, we complete a 3-step process to generate a diagnosis.
 First, the data is scored using artificial intelligence.
-Then the study is scored by a Registered Polysomnographic Technologist (RPSGT).
+The study is scored by a Registered Polysomnographic Technologist (RPSGT).
 Finally, the data is reviewed by our Board Certified Sleep Physicians who deliver a final diagnosis.
 The final report including diagnosis and recommended treatment is provided to your facility within 2 business days from the date we receive the unit.

 Sleep Apnea Treatment (CPAP)